verus-lang/verus/source/docs/guide/src/container_bst_all_source.md

-# Full source for examples
+# Full source for the examples

  * [First draft](#first-draft)
  * [Version with type invariants](#version-with-type-invariants)